vic/spec/README.md

 and the data specifications created with it are not useful for checking at compile time.
 For that use Elixir builtin [@spec typespecs][typespecs]

-Specs cannot be used for pattern matching in function heads, as validating with Spec would involve calling some Elixir runtime functions which are not allowed inside a pattern match.
-If you are looking for a way to create composable patterns take a look at [Expat][expat] which was actually born to the same mother than Spec.
+Specs cannot be used for pattern matching nor in function head guards, as validating with Spec could involve calling some Elixir runtime functions which are not allowed inside a pattern match.
+If you are looking for a way to create composable patterns take a look at [Expat][expat].
-(that is to say I'm author of both :D)
+You can for example, conform your data with Spec and then pattern match on the conformed value using [Expat][expat] to easy extract values from it.

+Having said that, you can use Spec to validate that your data has certain structure, is of a given type or that it satisfies certain predicates.
+You can validate your function arguments or return values (it's all done at *run-time*) look bellow for an example `LovePOEM`.

 ## Purpose